 If not, it's time to brush up on your dog training knowledge and skills before administering punishment.

 "I don’t need to learn that stuff.
 I’ve been training dogs a really, really long time."

 No matter how long you’ve owned dogs, no matter how long you’ve considered yourself a trainer, you can always improve your knowledge and skills.
 NFL quarterbacks with multi-million dollar contracts still make bad throws and NBA stars still miss the basket.
 To assume that one has achieved total perfection in communicating with a completely different species is the height of arrogance.
 In other words, get over yourself.

 Somewhere, somehow, you make mistakes in your training.
 The mark of a good trainer is to spot the holes in your skills or knowledge and fix it, either by reading, attending seminars, or reaching out to other professionals who can offer advice.
-The mark of a bad trainer is to blame the dog or the owner.
+The mark of a bad trainer is to punish the dog to cover bad knowledge/skill.